 COMMONLY ASKED QUESTIONS

-WHEN IS THE SEASON?
+WHEN ARE THE SEASONS?

 WHAT DOES FLAG FOOTBALL COST?

-League Fee $220.00
+League Fee $225.00

 Football Canada Flag Player Membership $15.00